 - Look for the breaker marked “furnace” or “heat,” and double-check it’s reading “on.”
 If you discover a tripped breaker, it will be in the middle or “off” spot.

-- With one hand, steadily switch the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” don’t try to reset it and call a professional from Cooler Tymes LLC at 623-208-6444 immediately.
+- With one hand, steadily switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call a professional from Cooler Tymes LLC at 623-208-6444 immediately.